JonasDeSchouwer/JonasDeSchouwer.github.io/content/pages/about.md

 ## Bio

 I am an incoming PhD student at Stanford University with a strong interest in graph-based learning.
-I recently completed his MSc in Advanced Computer Science at the University of Oxford, where I developed worked on k-MIP attention for graph transformers for my dissertation under the supervision of Prof. Xiaowen Dong.
+I recently completed my MSc in Advanced Computer Science at the University of Oxford, where I worked on k-MIP attention for graph transformers for my dissertation under the supervision of Prof. Xiaowen Dong.
 I further conducted summer internships at three different machine learning startups.

 Beyond my technical work, I am a keen runner, hockey player, hiker, and skier, and enjoy the occasional chess game.
 I also dedicate time volunteering as a mentor at the Flemish IMO training programme and as a teacher at a chess summer camp.